-Redesigning teacher training to address the reality of students’ poverty and helping public school teachers become community leaders
+Redesigning teacher training to address the reality of students’ poverty and enabling public school teachers to become policy leaders

-The Philippine public education system is ill-equipped to deal with widespread student poverty and its consequences on learning outcomes by itself.
-As a result, only 13 in 100 Filipino students who enter first grade will complete their education.
-On a policy level, progress is hampered by the legacy of a complicated colonial past and an ever-changing political climate, hindering the fresh ideas and alignment needed to understand the system’s root problems and make long-term change for communities.
+The Philippine public education system is ill-equipped to deal with widespread student poverty and its consequences on learning outcomes.
+As a result, in terms of access, only 13 in 100 Filipino students who enter first grade will complete their education.
+In terms of quality, in the 2018 PISA results and the 2019 TIMMS results, the Philippines scored at the bottom of the countries participating in the global surveys.
+On a policy level, progress and solutions are hampered by the legacy of a complicated colonial past and an ever-changing political climate, hindering the fresh ideas and alignment with communities at a ground level needed to understand the system’s root problems and make long-term change sustainable.

 My grandmother and my grandfather